tempo-eng/kanjivg-js/CONTEXT.md

 - **Rollup**: Bundles TypeScript to JavaScript
 - **Single Output**: One focused package for React/web applications with all data included

+### AI Assistant Rules
+- **Do Only What Is Asked**: When asked to make a change to a file, make ONLY that change.
+Do not "also" update other files (like README, docs, etc.) unless explicitly requested
+- **Ask First**: If considering additional changes beyond what was requested, ask the user if those changes are appropriate before making them
+- **Scope Limitation**: Focus on the specific task requested without adding "helpful" extras that weren't asked for

 ## Current Implementation Status

 ### ✅ Completed